 Laser Use in Dentistry

 Lasers have been used in dentistry since 1994 to treat a number of dental problems.
-Some dentists are using lasers to treat tooth decay, gum disease, biopsy or lesion removal, and teeth whitening.
+Our laser is used to treat gum disease, biopsy or tissue or lesion removal.

 Find more information at Laser Use in Dentistry on WebMD.

 A root canal is a treatment used to repair and save a tooth that is badly decayed or becomes infected.
 During a root canal procedure, the nerve is removed and the inside of the tooth is cleaned and sealed.
 Without treatment, the tissue surrounding the tooth will become infected and abscesses may form.
 After treatment, we restore root canal treated teeth with posts, buildups and crowns.

 Get more information at Root Canals on WebMD.